Analog-Labs/chain-connectors/README.md

 # Rosetta SDK Documentation
 The Rosetta SDK is a Rust-based package that implements Coinbase’s [Rosetta API](https://www.rosetta-api.org/docs/welcome.html) specifications.
-The goal of Rosetta API is to make blockchain interaction simpler, faster, and more reliable than using native integration efforts.

 This repo provides a framework for Analog’s connectors — special nodes hosted by time node operators — to simplify their interactions with Analog-connected chains in a manner compliant with the Analog Network’s protocol.

 ## Repository structure